Palestinian Unwanted

 Omar Shargawi / Denmark & Jordan / 2026 / World Premiere / 73 min

-During the war in Gaza, a Danish-Palestinian filmmaker tries to raise awareness among the Danish public while struggling to keep himself together.
+During the disaster in Gaza, a Danish-Palestinian film director attempts to raise awareness among the Danish public, while struggling to keep himself together.
 A deeply personal film with a mission.